igor-93/igor-93.github.io/index.md

 ### Contact

 Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/igor-pesic/).
-You can also check my [Github](https://www.github.com/igor-93)
+You can also check my [Github](https://www.github.com/igor-93).

 # Projects

 Since I started this page just recently, I am a bit lazy to fill it with all of the projects I've done so far, so I will only mention one for now...

-It is a market notification tool.
+It is a market event notification tool.
 More about it [here](./market-alerts).